CoderDojo-Content/Beginner-Wearables/en/make-your-own-switch.md

 6. How does it work?
 As you've seen, electricity flows all the way around the circuit to make the LED light up.
 For the electricity to flow, there needs to be a connection between each component in the circuit.
  * When you separate the two threads, you have broken the connection between them and the electricity can no longer flow.
  * When you make the threads touch, they are connected and the electricity is able to flow once more.
- * Electricity always "wants" to flow, so it keeps trying.
-That is why the circuit works again straight away when you reconnect the threads.

 7. I've put tape near the end of each thread so you can more easily see where the break is in the circuit.
-This is my switch in action.
+This will be my switch.
+Here it is in action.
 ![](/assets/switch_diy_tape_abc_120_650.png)

 9. In a ready-made switch, the part where the connection gets broken (and reconnected) is usually hidden inside so you can't see it.
 Now you know what is really happening when you switch it on or off!
 The different types of switches work by breaking the circuit in different ways.
 You can use a switch in your wearables project to give you control over the circuit.